helixhorned/ljremarkable/README.md

     using mouse wheel events is that the distance traveled on the tablet screen only approximately and coincidentally corresponds to the respective distance on the Pi desktop.

+    An additional *second* finger contributes three times the length of its trail to be ultimately converted to the number of mouse wheel events.
+Thus, a two-finger swipe effectively leads to injecting four times the normal amount of mouse wheel events.

   - When the threshold time is exceeded, *general drag mode* is activated: the swipe does not need to be vertical, but has to be fully inside the view.
 On the Pi desktop, the